ChakravarthyV/Parsing-SEC-Filings/README.md

 Using a company's unique Central Index Key, a single API call to SEC's EDGAR can deliver the company's entire financial data in one sizeable JSON file.
 For example, Apple's CIK # is 0000320193 and the API call to https://data.sec.gov/api/xbrl/companyfacts/CIK0000320193.json provides all that is needed.
-Perusing this sample webpage eventually reveals a feasible method to parse the file and clean up the underlying data structure.
+Perusing this sample webpage will eventually reveal a feasible method (read: algorithm) to parse the file and clean up the underlying data structure.

 ** The program has in it the implementation of such an algorithm -- one that can generalize to provide orderly financial datasets for any SEC-registered company.
 The calculations of NNWC and NAV are simply direct applications of that algorithm. **